-We have developed a high-revenue potential in-store marketing niche, including the printing of promotional materials and the printing of point-of-purchase materials.
 We offer a variety of marketing solutions across Canada, including the creation of digital content and visuals, direct mail and direct marketing solutions, specialty packaging printing, printing and assembly of promotional signs and displays, in-store marketing solutions and full store design-build services.

-The broader in-store marketing segment is of interest to us because it is often characterized by recurring contracts with major retailers with whom we currently do business.
+In-store marketing is often characterized by recurring contracts with major retailers.
 Our products and services include plastic and metal fabrication, millwork and fixturing, print and graphics, decor as well as the conception, design and building of the full range of indoor and outdoor signage, displays, fixtures and furniture for retail spaces whether made from paper, cardboard, plastic, wood or metal.

 We also print corporate materials to support our customers with their marketing, business and consumer directed advertising material including banners, annual reports, identity brochures, presentation folders and company calendars.
 Our printing capabilities allow us to offer high-fidelity colour, unique folds and special finishes as well as panoramic large format printing.

-Our marketing products services are offered across four production plants in Ontario and Québec specializing in digital and offset commercial printing and a fifth full service production operation located in our flyer printing plant in Calgary.
+Our marketing products services are offered across production plants in Ontario and Québec specializing in digital and offset commercial printing as well as a full-service production operation located in our flyer printing plant in Calgary.
 They are serving a wide array of customers as diverse as advertising agencies to blue-chip corporations in the financial, pharmaceutical, retail and consumer packaged goods sectors.
 We also offer cardboard packaging solutions and direct mail solutions.
 We print products that range from a simple direct mail piece to personalized self-mailers.
 We also offer fulfillment services to our customers.